commercialhaskell/stack/doc/maintainers/docker.md

 - Make sure `CUDA_VERSION` and `JVM_PATH` match what [debian-bootstrap.sh](https://github.com/commercialhaskell/stackage/blob/master/debian-bootstrap.sh) uses.

-- Update `LLVM_VERSION` to the version required for the GHC version.
+- Update `LLVM_PATH` to the version required for the GHC version.
 This will be shown on the download page for the GHC version, which you can reach from https://www.haskell.org/ghc/.
 It should match the version number that gets added to the `CLANG_PURE_LLVM_INCLUDE_DIR` in [debian-bootstrap.sh](https://github.com/commercialhaskell/stackage/blob/master/debian-bootstrap.sh).

 - Update `BOOTSTRAP_COMMIT` to the git commit ID of the latest [debian-bootstrap.sh](https://github.com/commercialhaskell/stackage/blob/master/debian-bootstrap.sh).